ipni/index-provider/docs/design.md

 ## Provider Snapshots
 > Work in progress.
 Needs discussion.
 Do we need this?

-- If provider advertisement chains are becoming too large, they may choose to create a snapshot to prune the chain and ease the syncing process of new indexers.
+- If advertisement chains become too large, a provider may choose to create a snapshot to prune the chain and ease the syncing process of new indexers.
 - A snapshot is a new advertisement that points to the current state of the provider's index without `Previous`.
 Snapshots can also come pretty handy for indexers to check the consistency of